fbpx

 Want to discover what the annual tulip festival in Pella, Iowa, is all about?
 Let’s dive in together and explore it!

 The main streets of Pella are packed with people for the three-day festival.
-Music fills the air, merchants sell their wares from kiosks in the parks and along streets, and laughter and good cheer abound.
+Music fills the air, merchants sell their wares from kiosks in the parks and along roads, and laughter and good cheer abound.
 Colorful decorations adorned storefronts and balconies to celebrate the event, which draws more than 200,000 visitors from near and far.

 Wherever you walk in this quaint Iowa town, you will be greeted by lovely tulip arrangements.
-Whether in front of stores or businesses, along the sidewalks, in city parks, or in people’s yards and gardens, these cheerful flower beds bring a lively splash of color to the streets.
+Whether in front of stores or businesses, along the sidewalks, in city parks, or people’s yards and gardens, these cheerful flower beds bring a lively splash of color to the streets.

 Kirsti in big Dutch clogs, Pella Tulip festival